 Interview skills from YouTube?

-3 YouTube videos.
-3 completely random topics.
-3 unexpected interview skills demonstrated.
-Here's how these videos helped me be a better interviewee and what lessons can be learnt from each.If youāre not a confident interviewee, then good news, the rest of us arenāt either.
-Youāre not alone and I have met my fair share of you from Grads to Lead Developers doing interviews for REA Group.
+If you’re not a confident interviewee, then good news, the rest of us aren’t either.
+You’re not alone and I have met my fair share of you from Grads to Lead Developers doing interviews for REA Group.

-Iām not going to give you any life changing advice that will instantly bolster your confidence and charm but what I am going to give you is a few unrelated Youtube videos that accidentally (or intentionally) highlight some important yet simple interview techniques that are often missed.
+I’m not going to give you any life changing advice that will instantly bolster your confidence and charm but what I am going to give you is a few unrelated Youtube videos that accidentally (or intentionally) highlight some important yet simple interview techniques that are often missed.

 Disclaimer: This blog post is mostly for fun so enjoy